 The celebrations started with welcome speeches by Professor Judith Phillips, Deputy Principal Research (Pro-Vice Chancellor) and Professor of Gerontology; Ms Olivia McLeod, Director for Children and Families at the Scottish Government; and the Centre's Director, Professor Brigid Daniel.

 They were followed by presentations from the two key note speakers: Professor Marian Brandon, Director of the Centre for Research on Children and Families at the University of East Anglia; and Professor Julie Taylor, Professor of Child Protection at the University of Birmingham and Honorary Professor at the Centre for Child Wellbeing and Protection.
-Delegates also had the opportunity to watch the StreetsAhead DVD produced by the Children's Parliament and to hear from Ms Ashley Cameron, a student of History and Politics at the University of Stirling and a Care Leavers ambassador for Who Cares?
-Scotland.
+Delegates also had the opportunity to watch the StreetsAhead DVD produced by the Children's Parliament.
 The day ended with an uplifting concert by the children and young people from the Big Noise Raploch.

 All available presentations can be accessed below: